 When your child sleeps at the same time everyday, sleep comes so much easier.
 That’s because his body clock is set to feel drowsy and accept falling asleep at predictable times.
 And the more you can keep up a consistent toddler nap schedule, the better your little one will nap.
-If your toddler goes to daycare, keep your schedule the same as theirs.
+If your toddler naps well at daycare, keep your schedule the same as theirs.

 Yes, this means you’ll need to prioritize your toddler nap schedule on the weekends.
 But having a toddler that naps easily means you get a few hours to yourself every Saturday and Sunday!